 In late 1959, Ford Motor Company released the smallest car it had sold in the U.S. since the 1930s: the 1960 Ford Falcon.
-The Falcon proved to be the most successful of Detroit’s new breed of compact cars and it gave birth to many spin-offs and derivatives, from the Ford Mustang to the plush Granada.
-More significantly, though, the Falcon marked the flash point of a conflict between two different philosophies of management, and two very different men: Lido Anthony Iacocca and Robert Strange McNamara.
+The Falcon proved to be the most successful of Detroit’s new breed of compact cars, and it gave birth to many spin-offs and derivatives, from the Ford Mustang to the plush Ford Granada.
+More significantly, though, the Falcon marked the flash point of a conflict between two different philosophies of management and two very different men: Lido Anthony Iacocca and Robert Strange McNamara.
 This week, the history of the 1960–1970 American Ford Falcon.

 THE WHIZ KIDS

 Henry Ford II had recently inherited his grandfather’s auto company, which was in desperate straits.
-Old Henry’s intransigence had come close to destroying the corporation by the early 1940s and its survival was an open question.
-The elder Ford had for years surrounded himself with cronies and yes-men and no one around him had dared tell him anything other than what he wanted to hear.
-Ford detested accountants and by the time of his death, no one in the company had any idea of how much it actually cost to build a car, how much the corporation was earning, or how much it owed.
-Henry II knew that he needed help and he decided to hire Thornton’s entire group at handsome salaries.
+Old Henry’s intransigence had come close to destroying the corporation by the early forties, and its survival was an open question.
+The elder Ford had for years surrounded himself with sycophants, and anyone who dared tell him anything other than what he wanted to hear usually paid dearly for their candor.
+That included accountants and bookkeepers, whom Henry Ford categorically detested.
+By the time he was finally persuaded to retire in September 1945, basic financial questions like how much the company was earning, how much it owed, and how much it was spending to build each car were largely a matter of guesswork.

 ROBERT MCNAMARA: THE TECHNOCRAT

-This is not to say that the cars that originated during McNamara’s tenure were all Spartan and bland — he was responsible for the Ford Skyliner, the 1961 Lincoln Continental, and the four-seat Thunderbird, for which he fought quite tenaciously.
-It would be fair to say, however, that McNamara had little personal interest in the traditional fascinations of the American auto industry: power, size, and prestige.
+This is not to say that the cars that originated during McNamara’s tenure were all Spartan and bland — he was responsible for the Ford Skyliner, the 1961 Lincoln Continental, and the four-seat Thunderbird, which he believed in strongly and for which he fought tenaciously.
+However, it would be fair to say that he had little personal concern with the traditional fascinations of the domestic auto industry: power, size, and prestige.

 THE FORD FALCON

-The new car was developed under the codename XK Thunderbird, undergoing several changes of nomenclature before being dubbed “Ford Falcon” in April 1958.
-(That name was originally owned by Chrysler, but Ford obtained it through a bit of inter-corporate quid pro quo.)
+During the initial styling development, the compact had been codenamed “XK-Thunderbird,” but it received its official moniker in April 1958: Ford Falcon.
+(The name had been previously registered by Chrysler, which had used it for a Thunderbird-like concept car, but Ford secured the rights through a bit of inter-corporate quid pro quo.)
 The Falcon would be the smallest model Ford had offered in the U.S. since well before the war.
-It was originally intended to weigh 2,100 pounds (952 kg), use a four-cylinder engine, and seat five, although Henry Ford II finally insisted on six-passenger seating.
-Jack Hooven, the project engineer, pushed for a six-cylinder engine, raising the weight target to 2,300 pounds (1,043 kg).
+The original proposal called for a curb weight of only 2,100 lb (about 950 kg), a four-cylinder engine, and seats for five, but Henry Ford II eventually insisted on six-passenger seating and the project’s chief engineer, Jack Hooven, successfully lobbied for a six-cylinder engine; those changes raised the target weight to 2,300 lb (1,043 kg).

 The Falcon was powered by a new six-cylinder engine of 144 cu. in.
-(2,365 cc) displacement, the smallest, lightest, and most compact engine Ford had offered since the early 1930s.
+(2,365 cc) displacement, the smallest, lightest, and most compact engine Ford had offered in the U.S. in decades.
 The entire car was a triumph of packaging, giving away surprisingly little useful passenger room to the full-sized Fords despite being more than 32 inches (82 cm) shorter.
-Its bench seats were 6 inches (153 mm) narrower than the big Ford’s and the rear seat had about 6 inches (15 cm) less legroom — a modest sacrifice indeed, given that it had about 25% less box volume than the big car and weighed three quarters of a ton less.
+The Falcon’s bench seats were 6 inches (153 mm) narrower than the big Ford’s and the rear seat had about 6 inches (15 cm) less legroom — a modest sacrifice considering that the Falcon had about 20% less box volume than the big car and weighed three-quarters of a ton less.

 A PYRRHIC VICTORY

 Although the Ford Falcon was a hit, it failed to meet McNamara’s ambitious sales projections.
-Ford had anticipated a volume of more than 600,000 units, but the Falcon didn’t come close to that mark and never would.
+Ford had anticipated a volume of more than 600,000 units, but the Falcon didn’t come close to that mark, and never would.

 LEE IACOCCA: THE SALESMAN

-Iacocca was not discouraged because he was busily shepherding a purpose-built new model, designed to do what the Falcon Sprint could not.
+Iacocca was not discouraged because he was already busily shepherding a purpose-built new model that was designed to do what the Falcon Sprint could not.
 That model, which became the Ford Mustang, was as much Iacocca’s car as the Falcon had been McNamara’s.
 It was not so much a replacement for the Falcon as a reinvention, representing what Iacocca felt the Falcon should have been in the first place.
 Iacocca made no secret of the fact that his goal was for the Mustang to beat the Falcon’s first-year sales, which it soundly did.
 Indeed, the Mustang soon established a lucrative new market segment that would generate substantial profits for Ford for the next 40 years.